Bioprocessing and Bioenergy

 Graduate Degree Programs

-The Integrated Bioprocessing Research Laboratory in the College of ACES offers a Master of Science with a Major in Bioenergy and a Concentration in Professional Science Master’s.
-In addition to receiving training in the general field of bioenergy and bioprocessing, students gain relevant professional experience in business and related topics through coursework and an internship.
+The Department of Agricultural and Biological Engineering in the College of ACES offers a Master of Science with a Major in Bioprocessing and Bioenergy and a Concentration in Professional Science Master’s.
+In addition to receiving training in the general field of bioprocessing and bioenergy, students gain relevant professional experience in business and related topics through coursework and an internship.
 This program is designed for those who seek careers in a science-based setting with significant managerial and leadership responsibilities.

 In addition to meeting the Graduate College admission requirements, applicants should have a baccalaureate degree in a recognized field of biological, physical, agricultural, socio-economic or engineering science.
 Graduate Record Examination (GRE) scores are required of all applicants.
 The minimum recommended Test of English as a Foreign Language (TOEFL) score is 590 on the paper-based test, 243 on the computer-based test, and 79 on the internet-based test.
 Applications are only accepted for the fall semester.
 Transfer credit may not be applied to this program due to the cohort nature of this program.